Getting engaged in 2020? Shop these on-trend ring designs

 Vera Wang Love Collection Oval Three Stone Engagement Ring ($2,999.99; zales.com)

-Because this is a special moment in your life, wholly unique designs are still extremely popular, Zhrer tells us.
-These help bring couples' special vision to life.
-"The Vera Wang Love collection at Zales, for example, makes it easy to customize an engagement ring by allowing the customer to choose the perfect diamond shape, size and quality as well as the setting and metal type," she says.
+Because this is a special moment in your life, wholly unique designs are still extremely popular, Zehrer says.
+These help bring a couples' special vision to life.
+"The Vera Wang Love collection at Zales, for example, makes it easy to customize an engagement ring by allowing the customer to choose the perfect diamond shape, size and quality, as well as the setting and metal type," she says.

 _______________________________________________________________________________